sangster/bundix/README.md

         --platform                   show the gem platform of this host
 ```

-## How & Why

-I'd usually just tell you to read the code yourself, but the big picture is
-that bundix tries to fetch a hash for each of your bundle dependencies and
-store them all together in a format that Nix can understand and is then used by
-`bundlerEnv`.

-I wrote this new version of bundix because I became frustrated with the poor
-performance of the old bundix, and wanted to save both time and bandwidth, as
-well as learn more about Nix.

-For each gem, it first tries to look for an existing gem in the bundler cache
-(usually generated via `bundle package`), and if that fails it goes through
-each remote and tries to fetch the gem from there.
-If the remote happens to be
-[rubygems.org](http://rubygems.org/) we ask the API first for a hash of the
-gem, and then ask the Nix store whether we have this version already.
-Only if
-that also fails do we download the gem.

-As an added bonus I also implemented parsing the `gemset.nix` if it already
-exists, and get hashes from there directly, that way updating an existing
-`gemset.nix` only takes a few seconds.

-The output from bundix should be as stable as possible, to make auditing diffs
-easier, that's why I also implemented a pretty printer for the `gemset.nix`.

-I hope you enjoy using bundix as much as I do, and if you don't, let me know.

 ## Development

 If you wish to further develop this project, [`Rakefile`](./Rakefile), provides